Caaz/caaz.github.io/vault/_index.md

 ## Contact me
 In the links in the header, you'll find the various social media places to reach me.
-I'm open to working on projects, or discussing them.
+I'm open to working on projects, or even just discussing them.
 I don't know everything, but if I can help you in any way, don't hesitate to reach out!